 What does a typical retreat day look like?

-Retreats run for around 5-6 hours per day with classes focused on a range of activities such as yoga, meditation, philosophy, breathing techniques, mindfulness, health, nutrition, wellbeing, wellness and spirituality.
-All retreats are different and depending on your selection, they will have more focus on specific ‘wellness’ areas but with a good mix of topics to help you unlock your full potential.
-We schedule lots of breaks so you can replenish yourself, eat a nutritious meal, make a cup of tea, have a glass of water and take a walk outside.
+Retreats typically run for around 5-6 hours over the course of a day with classes focused on a range of activities such as yoga, meditation, philosophy, breathing techniques, mindfulness, health, nutrition, wellbeing, wellness and spirituality.
+All retreats are different and depending on your selection, they may differ by length, modalities or themes.
+We schedule lots of breaks so you can replenish yourself, eat a nutritious meal, make a cup of tea, have a glass of water or take a walk outside.
 This gives you time to really absorb what you have learnt and clear your mind ready for your next class.

 How much downtime will I get in my retreat?